 - Closing.
 Generally we schedule the closing at your home or at the title company’s office.
 We will select a time that is convenient for you.
 Be prepared to provide appropriate identification and a voided check at the closing.

-What Is the Typical Time Frame for Obtaining a Reverse Mortgage?
+What Is the Typical Time Frame for Obtaining a HECM Loan Program?

 The length of time to close a reverse mortgage primarily depends on whether or not you have already completed reverse mortgage counseling (by an independent, HUD-approved agency).
 If you complete counseling before you apply for a reverse mortgage, you can close within a month’s time.
 If you apply for a mortgage before you receive counseling, the process can take as long as five or six weeks.

-How Can I Use my Reverse Mortgage Funds?
+How Can I Use My HECM loan program Funds?

 Reverse mortgages originally came about to help senior citizens age 62 and older keep up with their daily living expenses.
 However, you do not need to feel limited to this option.
 Many people use their reverse mortgage funds for one or more of the following purposes:

 - Paying off outstanding debts (i.e. car loan, credit card)

 - Paying off medical bills or funding long-term health care and prescription medications